Naiv07/Zomato-Bengaluru-Analysis/README.md

    This data points out a contradiction between the top cuisines ordered and the most preferred cuisines in Bengaluru.
 Continental being the highest with an average rating of more than 3.5 \- 4.0, followed by Cafe with 3.5 and above, Desserts with slightly more than 3.5, Street Food, North Indian and Chinese cuisine with an average of 3.5, while Fast Food and Biryani having less than 3.5.
 This reveals a clear inverse relationship between cuisine popularity and quality rating of Bengaluru.

 	![Cost vs Rating](cost_vs_rating_for_2_people.png)

+# Suggestions

+	1. Open Continental or Cafes' which is undersupplied relative to the demand and consistently high rated.
+	2. Connecting existing restaurants to online ordering platforms would generate increase in revenue and better visibility/
+	3. Customers are highly inclined towards quality rather than premium pricing.
+	4. Data shows customers prefer quality over popularity in terms of ratings i.e. lower popularity outlets with better quality food is preferred more by customers.

 ## Limitations